Sijo

 Dawn begins on my skin, sweet anticipation of light.

-The earth turns, the light proceeds; sun, a shiver of mourning.
+The earth turns, light proceeds; sun, a shiver of mourning.

 Sorrow for the loss of peaceful night, my bones weigh heavy.